 The Office of Academics works to design, support, and monitor the educational vision articulated by the BCPS community.
 We are committed to educating all students and staff to reach their highest potential and ensure readiness for a lifetime of self-sufficiency and community engagement.
-The Office of Academics collaborates closely with the Office of School Performance & Accountability and Office of Student Support Initiatives and Recovery to meet the unique needs of students, families, and staff.
+The Office of Academics collaborates closely with the Regional and Associate Superintendents and the Office of Student Support Initiatives and Recovery to meet the unique needs of students, families, and staff.
 Visit browardschools.com/ academics for information.